REBECCA ROBERTS, HOST:

 ROBERTS: Candace Millard.
 Her new book is "Destiny of the Republic: A Tale of Madness, Medicine and the Murder of a President."
 Thank you so much.

 MILLARD: My pleasure.
 Thank you.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.